British Airways 747 Business Class Vancouver to London Review

 We disembarked and made our way to the Terminal 3 baggage carousel, where we waited, and waited.
 After retrieving our bags, we headed over to the American Airlines arrival lounge, which is available for all Oneworld Sapphire and Emerald passengers arriving on long-haul flight.
 Or so we thought…

-Presenting our boarding passes at the reception of the AA arrival lounge, the agent informed us that our flight wasn’t on the list and so we couldn’t come in.
-We explained that we’d arrived on a scheduled BA long-haul flight and have adequate Oneworld status.
-They made a call for us, then came back and said “sorry, the flight is not on the list so you can’t enter.”
-We were a little disappointed by this, as we’d hoped to shower before we headed into London.
-We’d also hoped to eat something, after the inedible in-flight breakfast.
+We presented our boarding passes at the AA arrivals lounge reception, where the agent told us our flight wasn’t on the list, so we couldn’t come in.
+We explained that we’d arrived on a scheduled BA long-haul flight and had eligible Oneworld status.
+The agent made a call, came back and said, ‘Sorry, the flight is not on the list, so you can’t enter.’

 American Airlines Arrivals Lounge at Heathrow Terminal 3